Brandon-Smith-457/Education/McGill University/COMP 273 - Introduction to Computer Systems/README.md

 Question3.circ - Circuit of a control unit with simple instructions (NOT FINISHED AND ALSO NOT TECHNICALLY EVEN ON THE RIGHT PATH)
 ### Assignment 4
 Assignment4.asm - Assembler recursive summation of 10 integers given by the user.
-Multi_Instruction_CPU.circ - Circuit implementing a RAM, to store values, and the following 3 instructions: 0:NNN #ADD:the number to add, 1:ZZZ #MOV:the address in RAM to write to, 0:000 #STOP:no argument.
+Multi_Instruction_CPU.circ - Circuit implementing a RAM, to store values, and the following 3 instructions through a control unit (CORRECTLY IMPLEMENTED THIS TIME): 0:NNN #ADD:the number to add, 1:ZZZ #MOV:the address in RAM to write to, 0:000 #STOP:no argument.